InfuseAI/primehub-site/docs/install-manually.md

 ## Installation

-Prior to PrimeHub installation, a PrimeHub-ready Kubernetes cluster is required.
+Prior to installating PrimeHub, a suitable Kubernetes cluster is required.
 PrimeHub supports both multi-node Kubernetes clusters, and single-node MicroK8s clusters.

 If you already have a your own Kubernete cluster, please ensure it meets the [prerequisites for PrimeHub](getting_started/prerequisites).
 For managaed Kubernetes services, please see our guides for [GKE](getting_started/kubernetes_on_gke) and [AWS EKS](getting_started/kubernetes_on_eks).